nquesada/nquesada.github.io/_pages/about.md

 I am also an editor of [Quantum](https://quantum-journal.org/) and a Senior Member of [Optica](https://www.optica.org/membership/distinguished_honorary/senior/senior_member_classes/2021_osa_senior_members_(1)/).

 I completed [my PhD](https://academictree.org/physics/tree.php?pid=164839) thesis on [Very Nonlinear Quantum Optics](https://tspace.library.utoronto.ca/handle/1807/71623) under the supervision of [Daniel F.V.
 James](https://www.physics.utoronto.ca/~dfvj/) and [J.E.
 Sipe](https://www.physics.utoronto.ca/~sipegroup/) at the University of Toronto.
-While in Toronto I was also a [Vanier](http://vanier.gc.ca/en/scholar_search-chercheur_recherche_2012.html) and [Stoicheff](http://www.osa.org/en-us/foundation/programs/boris_p_stoicheff_memorial_scholarship/) Scholar and a Junior Fellow of [Massey College](https://www.masseycollege.ca).
+While in Toronto I was also a Vanier and Stoicheff Scholar and a Junior Fellow of [Massey College](https://www.masseycollege.ca).
+My [Erdős number is 4](https://www.csauthors.net/distance/paul-erdos/nicolas-quesada).

 [//]: <> Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.